 “Put on the whole armor of God, that you may be able to stand against the wiles of the devil” (Eph 6:11).

 “So the great dragon was cast out, that serpent of old, called the Devil and Satan, who deceives the whole world; he was cast to the earth, and his angels were cast out with him” (Rev 12:9).

 The word “you” is emphatic.
 “You are the very people to whom I clearly presented the grace concept.”
 We can see Paul’s indignation surging out.

 If we supplement grace, we supplant it.

 Many people labor under the delusion that they can keep the law, and thereby God will accept them into Heaven.
 The law cannot justify a sinner or sanctify a saint.
 That is not the purpose of the law.

 Once people recognize that the law cannot save a sinner or sanctify a saint, they come to grips with grace.
 God never designed the law to do these things.
-The Christian life is not rule or regulations but eternal life provided by God alone.
+The Christian life is not rules or regulations but eternal life provided by God alone.
 If we adopt any other position, we fall under the bewitching powers of Satan.
-Does Satan’s charm subtly instill into you the thought that you have something to offer God?
+Does Satan’s charm subtly instill the thought that you have something to offer God?
 Legalism always fascinates our pride.

 The principle of faith without works from the very beginning of our salvation goes hand in hand with grace.
-Legalists love to mesmerize us into believing that we have something to offer God for salvation or sanctification.
+Legalists love to mesmerize us into believing we have something to offer God for salvation or sanctification.
 Many people have become victims of this.
 Do you try to supplant what Christ did on the cross?